 For example, if you have a long article (in the 2,000+ word range), but the dwell time for that article is only a minute, it might indicate that your content isn’t performing well, especially if you expect users to spend a lot of time on that content.

 Review your content.
 Is it valuable?
 Does it answer the user query comprehensively?
 Is it organized in a way that makes it easy to skim?

-Tracking dwell time is a little difficult because it’s not explicitly tracked in Google Analytics, but you can look at the average time on page for each of your landing pages and get a good idea of how long users are spending on the page for organic search.
+Tracking dwell time is a little difficult because it’s not explicitly tracked in Google Analytics.
+Still, you can look at the average time on page for each of your landing pages and get a good idea of how long users spend on the page for organic search.

 What kind of dwell time to shoot for depends on your content and the purpose of the content in question.
 If it’s long-form, you probably want users to spend some time with it.
 If it’s a short landing page, on the other hand, a low time on page could be totally expected.

 That being said, the average time on page across industries is about 62 seconds.

 The more time spent on a page, usually the better, as it means the viewer is consuming the content.

 Achieving the SEO results you’re shooting for varies (sometimes heavily) by industry, but if you focus on these metrics and try to hit these basic benchmarks, you’re going to move the needle and get closer to your SEO goals.

 Of course, remember that industry benchmarks can’t tell the whole story.
 Your business is your business, so the best SEO goals to shoot for are ones that exceed your previous goals.

 Want to see how you’re doing with SEO?
 Get an instant SEO audit below.
 Or, schedule a free consultation to see how intent SEO can boost search traffic revenue by 700%.